glenn-dev/ialfie-api/README.md

 # iAlfie - API

-Administrative software for condominium management.
+This is the API for an administrative software oriented to condominium management.

 ## :dart: Technologies: